 Uninsured Patients: Varicose vein surgery is not able to be performed in the public system unless you have “complicated” varicose veins (ulceration, venous eczema or thrombophlebitis).
-Please note that there is generally a 6-12 month wait for an operation date and you do not have a choice of dates and procedures may be carried out by surgical trainees under Dr Bray’s supervision.
-You may elect to be treated as a private patient in a private hospital, however without private health insurance this will incur costs in the vicinity of $4000.00 for the hospital, operating theatre, anaesthetist and surgeon.
+Please note that there is generally a 6-12 month wait for an operation date and you do not have a choice of dates.
+In the public system procedures may be carried out by surgical trainees under the surgeon’s supervision.
+You may elect to be treated as a private patient in a private hospital, however without private health insurance this will incur costs in the vicinity of $5000.00 for the hospital, operating theatre, anaesthetist and surgeon.
 An estimate of costs can be provided if desired.

 This is a walk in – walk out same day procedure performed under local anaesthesia.
 It does not require a general anaesthetic, large incisions or an extended recovery period.
 Most patients are able to return to work the following day.
 The government has deemed this an outpatient procedure, therefore the costs are not covered by private health insurance.
-There is a Medicare procedural rebate however the significant costs of providing state of the art laser equipment and fibres and our use of sterile equipment and consumables, as well as staff and rooms to ensure your safety, result in out of pocket costs (after Medicare rebate) of approximately $2500 per leg.
+There is a Medicare procedural rebate however the significant costs of providing state of the art laser equipment and fibres, and our use of single use sterile equipment and consumables, qualified staff and purpose built procedural rooms to ensure your safety, result in out of pocket costs (after Medicare rebate) of approximately $3000 per leg.